gracesjy/bdae/README.md

      Recommended Comments :
       Since it uses the most basic API provided by Oracle Database, it is not significantly related to the version.

-Best Practise ( tested example ) :
+For Python Module Best Practise ( tested example ) :

      Step-1) Oracle Linux 8 installation
      Step-2) dnf update